TMang0/MangoSpot/README.md

 # MangoSpot

-Nintendo Switch homebrew that turns the console into a music player with a local library and, in active development, a real **Spotify Connect** receiver.
+NX Homebrew that turns the console into a music player with a local library and, in active development, a real **Spotify Connect** receiver.